spatie/laravel-event-projector/docs/installation-setup.md

 return [

     /*
-     * These directories will be scanned for projectors and reactors.
-They
-     * will be automatically registered to projectionist automatically.
-     */
-    'auto_discover_projectors_and_reactors' => [
-        app_path(),
-    ],

-    /*
      * Projectors are classes that build up projections.
-You can create them by performing
+You can create them by
-     * `php artisan event-projector:create-projector`.
-When not using autodiscovery
+     * performing `php artisan event-projector:create-projector`.
+Projectors
-     * Projectors can be registered in this array or a service provider.
+     * can be registered in this array or a service provider.
      */
     'projectors' => [
         // App\Projectors\YourProjector::class
     ],

     /*
      * Reactors are classes that handle side effects.
-You can create them by performing
+You can create them by
-     * `php artisan event-projector:create-reactor`.
-When not using autodiscovery
+     * performing `php artisan event-projector:create-reactor`.
+Reactors
-     * Reactors can be registered in this array or a service provider.
+     * can be registered in this array or a service provider.
      */
     'reactors' => [
-        // App\Reactors\YourReactor::class
+        // App\Reactors\YourReactors::class
     ],

     /*